-Signed into law in March 2020, this Act mandates the FCC to create a Broadband Serviceable Location Fabric to be the basis of Broadband Maps going forward.
-Much of the language was influenced by the Broadband Mapping Initiative, which CQA was the lead consultant for.
+This Act was signed into law in March 2020, mandating the FCC to create a Broadband Serviceable Location Fabric to be the basis of Broadband Maps from now on.
+Much of the language was influenced by the Broadband Mapping Initiative, for which CostQuest was the lead consultant.
 You can read the full report here: Broadband Mapping Initiative Summary of Findings.

 Update: In March 2021, the FCC renamed DODC to Broadband Data Collection (BDC).

-Evolving away from the FCC’s Form 477, the DODC is an effort to continue to refine the public’s understanding of broadband service coverage in the U.S. The main difference from Form 477 is the shift from coverage reporting at the census block-level to coverage reporting at the sub-census block level with the use of coverage polygons.
-More on DODC below.
+Evolving away from the FCC’s Form 477, the BDC is an effort to continue to refine the public’s understanding of broadband service coverage in the U.S. The main difference from Form 477 is the shift from coverage reporting at the census block level to coverage reporting at the sub-census block level using coverage polygons.
+More on BDC is below.